SENSEiXENUS/senseixenus.github.io/posts/ctf/BroncoCTF25/writeup.md

 ------------

 - This challenge is based on `jwt exploitation`.If an attacker sets the base64 encoded header key `alg` to `none`, the server takes the jwt as having no algorithm and decodes it freely without the secret key.
-- I wrote a script to automate the process
+- I wrote a script to automate the process.The script picks the token from the `get_token` endpoint.It is passed to the `tweakTokem` function which decodes the jwt header and set the `algorithm` or `alg` to `none`.The `sub` key in the base64_decoded payload which represents the `username` and set it to `miku_admin`.Lastly, the newly created `jwt_token` is passed to the `/login` which grants the flag.

 ```python3
 #! /usr/bin/env python3